MustafaLotfi/Owleye/README.md

 ### 1.Use source code:

-Open terminal, download the repo:     `git clone <repo address>`
+Open terminal, download the repo:
+`git clone <repo address>`

 (or just download the zip file)

-Go to the project directory:     `cd Owleye`
+Go to the project directory:
+`cd Owleye`

-make a virtual environment:     `python -m venv env` or `virtualenv env`
+make a virtual environment:
+`python -m venv env` or `virtualenv env`

 activate the virtual environment:

+Windows:
-Windows: `.\env\Scripts\activate`
+`.\env\Scripts\activate`

+Linux:
-Linux: `source env/bin/activate`
+`source env/bin/activate`

-Install required libraries:    `pip install -r requirements.txt`
+Install required libraries:
+`pip install -r requirements.txt`

-Run the program:     `python main.py`

 ### 2. Use .exe file

 Download the release file.
 It is tested on Windows 10.

-Run Owleye.exe

 ## Usage

-After activating virtual environment, run main.py
+If you are using the source code, after activating the virtual environment, run main.py:
 `python main.py`

 or if you have downloaded the Owleye.exe, run it.